-Figure 5-1 Overview of the numerical approach - WG1
+Figure 5.1: Overview of the numerical approach - WG1

-As Figure 5.1 illustrates, GH will further develop 4 a methodology based on linear and partly (quasi) nonlinear hydrodynamics while the UoOx will focus a fully nonlinear hydrodynamic model.
-In both approaches linear and nonlinear descriptions of the mechanically applied forces, due to the PTO and mooring system, will be implemented depending on the version of the solver (frequency or timedomain, respectively).
+As Figure 5.1 illustrates, GH will further develop a methodology based on linear and partly (quasi) nonlinear hydrodynamics (described in Section 3 of this report) while the UoOx will develop a fully nonlinear hydrodynamic model.
+In both approaches linear and nonlinear descriptions of the mechanically applied forces, due to the PTO and mooring system, will be implemented depending on the version of the solver (frequency or time-domain, respectively).